-In looking at Atlassian's ability to fight climate change, the area where we have the most control over our emissions is with our leased office spaces.
+In looking at Atlassian's ability to fight climate change, the area where we have the most leverage is carbon emissions, which is true for many SaaS companies.
+It made sense to start with where we had the most direct emissions: our leased office spaces.